C0d1ngd3v3l0pm3nt/wireframing/README.md

 - Saves time and resources since it reduces the possibility of errors and help focus time on what needs to be worked on.
 - Enables easy modifications that encourage experimentation and iterrative development.
 - Helps focus the designers' attention to functionality and usability as well as the user experience.

+## Wireframing in Practice
+Postmates is a food delivery service in Australia.
+They aimed at enhancing user experience by improving their courier interface.
+By creating a wireframe, they were able to identify the following issues:
+  - With no clear direction, couriers had difficulty navigating their app.
+  - Their user interface gave too much information at once leading to cognitive overload.
+  - Certain tasks had a lot of steps that were unnecessary and slowed the completion of tasks.

+By wireframing, they were able to identify these issues and address them.
+This led to the creation of a more intuitive user experience for couriers which led to better service delivery.